johnpallett/webxr/privacy-security-explainer.md

 The WebXR Device API enables developers to build content for AR and VR hardware that uses one or more sensors to infer information about the real world, and may then present information about the real world either to developers or directly to the end user.
 In such systems there are a wide range of input sensor types used (cameras, accelerometers, etc), and a variety of real-world data generated.
 This data is what allows web developers to author WebXR-based experiences.
 It also enables developers to infer information about users such as profiling them, fingerprinting their device, and input sniffing.
 Due to the nature of the Web, WebXR has a higher responsibility to protect users from malicious data usage than XR experiences delivered through closed ecosystem app stores.

 ### Sensitive information
 In the context of XR, sensitive information includes, but is not limited to, user configurable data such as interpupillary distance (IPD) and sensor-based data such as poses.
 All `immersive` sessions will expose some amount of sensitive data, due to the user's pose being necessary to render anything.
 However, in some cases, the same sensitive information will also be exposed via `inline` sessions.

+### Device Fingerprinting
+The user agent must take steps (where possible) to prevent exposing data that is unique to the device.
+This is true even if consent has been obtained for other reasons.
+For example, even if user consent is obtained to expose IPD data (for reasons of user profiling) it is still in the user's best interests that the IPD data be anonymized to prevent fingerprinting.

+Some raw sensor data might be fingerprinted (e.g. IMU data) and thus on some user agents access to that raw sensor data outside of WebXR requires user consent.
+In cases where the same sensor fingerprinting risk exists for WebXR data, the user agent must either anonymize the data sufficiently to prevent the risk, otherwise [explicit consent](#explicit-consent) is strongly recommended.

+Specific approaches to mitigating device fingerprinting are up to the user agent who is best equipped to evaluate the actual threat on a given platform using the platform's APIs.

+### User Profiling
+[Explicit consent](#explicit-consent) is strongly recommended before exposing data that sites might use to reliably infer sensitive user characteristics (such as race, gender, or age) for some population of users.
+For example, [user-configured IPD data might allow a site to determine the age of some users](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.62.6181&rep=rep1&type=pdf).
+For sessions where the site might access IPD data, even if _most_ users couldn't be profiled, if _some_ users can be reliably profiled then [explicit consent](#explicit-consent) is strongly recommended in all cases.

+This explainer prioritizes highly the protection of sensitive user characteristics.
+If there is a reasonable possibility that a reliable signal for a sensitive characteristic exists, then [explicit consent](#explicit-consent) is strongly recommended.

+This recommendation is _not_ made in cases where data provides only a weak signal for all users, or where the information inferred is not particularly sensitive.
+For example, while the size of a user's room could (in theory) indicate a user's wealth, it might just as easily indicate that a user is at work; this ambiguity suggests the signal is unreliable and thus [explicit consent](#explicit-consent) is not strongly recommended.

 ### Private Browsing modes
 User agents may support a mode (e.g., private browsing) of operation intended to preserve user anonymity and/or ensure records of browsing activity are not persisted on the client.